 - you have symptoms – self-isolate for 10 days from when your symptoms started

 - you have not had symptoms – self-isolate for 10 days from when you had the test

 If you get symptoms while you're self-isolating, the 10 days restarts from when your symptoms started.
 Check the full advice on self-isolation

 Always follow the latest government coronavirus guidance to stay safe when outside.
 The government has also issued guidance on social distancing for meeting others safely.

 We are concerned about the greater risk to Black, Asian and Minority Ethnic groups and want to ensure people know how to protect themselves when visiting the high street.
 Visit this resources hub for advice and guidance in other languages

 The London Fire Brigade has issued advice on staying safe in your homes while spending more time indoors during the current period.

-The coronavirus (COVID-19) vaccines developed by Pfizer/BioNTech and Oxford/AstraZeneca have both been approved for use in the UK.
-A third COVID-19 vaccine developed by Moderna has also been approved in the UK for spring rollout.
-The NHS is currently offering the COVID-19 vaccine to people most at risk from coronavirus.
-People aged 50 or over can now book their vaccine appointment.
+The coronavirus (COVID-19) vaccines developed by Pfizer-BioNTech, Oxford-AstraZeneca and Moderna have been approved for use in the UK.
+The NHS is offering the COVID-19 vaccine to people most at risk from coronavirus.
+People aged 25 or over or those turning 25 before 1 July can now book their vaccine appointment.
 Check the NHS website to see if you are eligible to book an appointment without waiting to be contacted.
-Find out more about vaccines.
+Alternatively, residents in the eligible criteria can walk up to a North West London mass vaccination centre for a vaccine on a first come first served basis.
+An appointment is the only way to guarentee a jab.
+Find out more about the vaccines.